-We've been inundated, over the last few months, with request from readers who want to know exactly what to buy.
+We’ve been inundated, over the last few months, with requests from readers who want to know exactly what to buy to improve their mom style.
 Right now.
 With budgets ranging from under $200 to much, much more than that.
 Figuring out exactly what one needs is a fairly strenuous exercise, dependent on your own personal style and existing wardrobe.
-It's hard for me to say, on a personal level, what one person might need.
+It’s hard for me to say, on a personal level, what one person might need.

 However.
 I’ve been giving this topic some thought.
 And while I realize that everyone has different styles, different needs…there are a few items that I would recommend to *most* moms.